N4193/csharp/README.md

 Welcome to C#(CSharp) homework Track.

 ## Introduction
-This is a simple C# folder with my homework to proof my skill to myself ☺♥
+This is a simple C# folder with my homework to proof my skill to myself.☺ One folder a time you can test the code by using the "dotnet test" command

 ## What's here ?
 some folder to learn C# lang